mate-desktop/mate-wayland-session/README.md

 Install the "Firedecor" plugin for a window decorator theme similar to the Menta Marco theme in X11.
 If not installed, Wayfire's default SSD decoration theme is used.

-- **Future Development**: Another decorator under development can read Marco themes from [wf-external-decoration](https://github.com/marcof-nikogo/wf-external-decoration).
+- **Future Development**: Another decorator under development can read Marco themes from [wf-external-decoration](https://github.com/marcof-nikogo/wf-external-decoration) and with a simpler system and more reliable functioning but not rendering quite as well from [[wf-external-decoration](https://github.com/marcof-nikogo/metacity-decor)

-- **Default to SSD**: Server-side decoration is preferred due to issues with CSD on MATE apps.
+- **Default to SSD for now**: Server-side decoration is preferred due to issues with CSD on MATE apps.

+- **Default to CSD will be possible in the future**: Recent developments in caja fixed the window move/resize issue under CSD.
+Note that wayfire's CSD will follow the GTK theme's port of the metacity theme in all of the MATE themes and many others.

-### ❌ No XSettings Manager
+### XSettings Manager still used but only for Xwayland apps which otherwise follow GTK defaults

 Wayland compositors control more of the session than X11 window managers.
 Wayfire in Wayland handles much of what Marco, mate-session-manager, and mate-settings-daemon do in X11.
+Non-wayland supporting apps such as GTK2 apps run under Xwayland, these still benefit from having a running xsettings manager itself under xwayland

 ## 📂 Wayfire Configuration Manager (WCM) Recommended